 If necessary, we are prepared to go to trial and we will not stop fighting until we recover all the compensation you are entitled to.

 There are several types of car accidents that can be caused by different circumstances.
-Below is a list of the most common types of car accidents:
+But some types of car accidents in Los Angeles happen more often than others.
+Below is a list of the most common types of car accidents we have seen in Los Angeles car accident insurance and civil claims.

 The faster a car is moving, the more energy and time it takes to bring it to a complete stop.
 Driving at high speeds increases the likelihood that a driver will lose control of their vehicle.
 Traveling at excessive speeds reduces driver reaction time and the ability to adapt to unexpected changes in traffic or emergencies, which can easily lead to horrific injuries.
 Due to the reckless nature of speeding, injuries caused by a speeding driver may also qualify for punitive damages.